micheleangioni/support/README.md

 Part of this package has been highly inspired by the [culttt.com](http://culttt.com/) blog, which I highly recommend to both new and experienced developers since it focuses on a wide range of topics with always interesting point of views and discussions.
 I have personally learned much from it.

-Support requires PHP 7.1+ and several 5.4+ Illuminate components in order to work.
+Support requires PHP 7.1.3+ and several 5.8 Illuminate components in order to work.

+In order to use Support with Laravel or Lumen 5.4 - 5.7, [check version 3.x](https://github.com/micheleangioni/support/tree/3.x/).

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/support": "~3.0"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/support": "^4.0"` to your composer.json and run `composer update` or `composer install`.

 Then add the Support Service Provider in the Laravel `app.php` config file, under the providers array